carnationcrab/stegano-saurus/README.md

 # Stegano-saurus: A Steganography Project
-### Sam Martorana — Fundamentals of Software Dev.
+### Fundamentals of Software Dev.
 Python — SEIS 603-01

 A simple python app that allows a user to encode a secret python program in a photo as well as decode and run a secret python program that has already been encoded.